 The aircraft adopts a dual-sensing system design of "Visual Sensing System + Millimeter-Wave Radar Sensing System".
 The integration of these two systems provides excellent omnidirectional obstacle avoidance performance and ensures precise positioning and safe flight of the aircraft.
 The visual sensing system is an image positioning system that uses visual image ranging to sense obstacles and obtain aircraft position information.
-The visual sensing system of the aircraft is located on the front, rear, top, and bottom of the fuselage.
-The front and rear parts use a "dual pinhole lens" structure, while the top and bottom parts use a "dual fisheye lens" structure, the combination of which enables omnidirectional visual obstacle avoidance.
+The visual sensing system of the aircraft is located on the front, rear, upper left, upper right, and bottom of the fuselage.
+The aircraft uses a "double fisheye lens" structure to achieve omnidirectional visual obstacle avoidance.